 The primary duty of the Security team is to observe and report hazardous situations or potential security threats.
 If a situation escalates to a pursuit, Security Officers will coordinate with base dispatch to contact local emergency response assistance to their location.
-Security will maintain a safe distance and visual of suspect until law enforcement arrives, unless the situation escalates or directed to intervene by campus administration.
+Security will maintain a safe distance and visual of suspect(s) until law enforcement arrives.
+Should a situation escalate where direct intervention is needed, AFI Security can further respond as necessary and under the direction of campus administration.